Uriah the Hittite: David and Bathsheba

 According to Second Samuel, King David was tempted upon seeing Bathsheba bathe in her courtyard from the roof of his palace.
 He had her brought to his chambers and had sex with her, resulting in a pregnancy.
 Informed that her husband was Uriah, David summoned Uriah from battle to meet him, suggesting that he go home and "wash his feet," meaning to spend time at home and attend to his wife.

 Uriah refused, claiming a code of honor with his fellow warriors while they were in battle.
 It was common for warriors in preparation for battle to abstain from sex, as a practice of discipline.
 After Uriah repeatedly refused to see his wife Bathsheba, David sent him to his commanding officer Joab with a letter that ordered Joab to put Uriah on the front lines of the battle and have the other soldiers move away from him so that he would be killed by enemy soldiers.

 Despite Uriah's status as one of David's mighty men, British rabbi Jonathan Magonet observes that Uriah refers to Joab, not David, as "my lord (or commander)" (2 Samuel 11:11).
 Joab is, Magonet notes, a kingmaker who dispatches ruthlessly his own military rivals, Abner and Amasa.
 He is sufficiently powerful that David, on his deathbed, advises Solomon to arrange his death (1 Kings 2:5–6).
-This prompts Magonet to speculate that David saw some deeper political threat from Joab through his entanglement with Uriah's wife.
+This statement prompts Magonet to speculate that David saw some deeper political threat from Joab through his entanglement with Uriah's wife.